-On top of the above listed upgrades and improvements in other manufacturing steps, yet another technology change has been introduced and found fast acceptance in the market, namely the opportunity to utilize solar energy that reaches the cell from both sides of the PV module.
-This is yet a further advantage of the PERC solar cell, as the backside does not block the light from entering the silicon bulk absorber (in contrast to the AI-BSF cell, where opaque aluminum covers the whole cell backside).
+On top of the above listed upgrades and improvements in various manufacturing steps, yet another technology change has been introduced and found fast acceptance in the market, namely the opportunity to utilize solar energy that reaches the cell from both the front and backside of the PV module through the usage of bifacial cells.
+This is yet a further advantage of the PERC solar cell, as the backside does not block the light from entering the silicon bulk absorber (in contrast to the Al-BSF cell, where opaque aluminum covers the whole cell backside).
+Bifacial panels are today mainly used for utility scale ground-mounted systems, where light that reaches the ground between the rows may be reflected by grass or other reflecting material on the ground (snow, stone etc.).
+Also, commercial roof top systems where the modules are installed with a tilted mounting substructure on a flat roof may take advantage, as white painted roofs may have a very high albedo and thereby reflection of light to the back of the module.

-In addition to the bifaciality module types, also the half-cut cells technology have gained significant market attraction and demonstrated a large potential over a very short time.
+In addition to bifacial modules, also half-cut cell technology has gained market attraction and demonstrated a large potential over a very short time.
 Whereas all ingot, wafer and cell manufacturing processes remain unchanged, the square cells are simply cut into two equally sized half cells and then placed next to each other in the PV panel that now contains 144 half-cut cells in contrast to the previous 72 cell module type for utility scale systems.
-Roof top systems usually apply smaller panels containing 60 cell modules with then makes 120 half-cut cells.
-Although the overall area of the module hereby increases a little due to the additional amount of cell-to-cell spacing, the overall module power uplift of approximately $5 W_p$ most often outweighs this disadvantage in module area efficiency.
+Roof top systems usually apply smaller panels containing 60 cell modules, which then makes 120 half-cut cells.
+Although the overall area of the module hereby increases a little due to the additional amount of cell-to-cell spacing, the overall module power uplift of approximately 5 W_p most often outweighs this disadvantage related to a decrease in the module area-efficiency.

-Although only few bifacial PV panels and no half-cut cell modules have been installed in Denmark so far, it is expected that both bifacial PV panels and half-cut cell modules will soon become widespread in utility scale installations.
-Silicon-based bifacial modules global market shares are expected to reach a 60% market share in 2029 globally, shown in Figure 2, due to generation gains at a low additional cost (Ref.
+The new large power (600 Wp) format (2.8 m2) bifacial PV panels with half-cut cell technology modules are already now being installed in Denmark and are expected to soon become the new standard for utility-scale installations (together with even larger modules that soon are expected to be commercialized).
+Silicon-based bifacial modules' global market shares are expected to reach an 80% market share in 2031 globally, shown in Figure 2, due to generation gains at a low additional cost (Ref.
 14, 19).
-For utility scale systems, it is reasonable to believe that bifacial modules become the preferred technology within 2024.
+For utility scale systems, it is reasonable to believe that bifacial modules become the preferred technology after 2021.